mtulio/mtulio.labs/docs/playbooks/openshift/ocp-aws-cco-sts-install-quickly.md

-# OCP on AWS - Install cluster with STS with single command
+# OCP on AWS - Install cluster with STS with a single command

 Install the OCP cluster on AWS with manual Authentication with STS with a single command.

-The motivation of this playbook is to create a default cluster with STS support running a single command, without customizations, avoiding following many steps - most used in laboratory environments as it is setting the installer to use non-HA environment (single AZ).
+The motivation of this playbook is to create a default cluster with STS support running a single command, without customizations, avoiding following many steps - most used in laboratory environments as it is setting the installer to use a non-HA environment (single AZ).

 ## Steps